 Step 1: Have students get out paper and pencil.

 Step 2: Review the elements of a fictional story: characters, plot, theme, and setting.
-Distribute a Story Map (PDF) to each student.
+Distribute a Fill-in-the-Blank Story Map printable to each student.
 Discuss each element on the map and instruct each student to use the sheet as a graphic organizer for planning the short story.
 Point out the "Statement of the Problem" as the "conflict" of the piece.
 Highlight the importance of a "Statement of the Solution" as this drives the climax of a piece.
 Encourage students to write notes during the planning stage under each area so that the story will encompass a complete thought.

 Step 4: Discuss the story elements with students, ensuring that they identify the background options as the setting, the people as the characters, and the objects as parts of the plot.
-(Explain that the stories they will write later will include dialogue or action involving the objects.)
+Explain that the stories they will write later will include dialogue or action involving the objects.

 Step 5: Have students select items in each category (background, character, object) to create a picture.
 This will be the starting point for the stories they are going to write.
 Students will be given two writing options.
 Direct them to choose "Write a Story."

-Step 8: Using the Story Map (PDF), students should plan out the order of events for their story or play.
+Step 8: Using the Fill-in-the-Blank Story Map printable, students should plan out the order of events for their story or play.
 Using the organizer, they should begin their draft.
-Provide students with the list of Vocabulary Boosters.
+Provide students with the list of Esperanza Rising Vocabulary Boosters.
 Explain that they should use at least four words from the list in their narrative.
 The draft should be at least a page long.
 (Note: When entering the final version in the Story Builder activity, students will be limited to 1000 words.)
 Remind the students that they will be filling the shoes of the author and manipulating the characters and plot at will.
 Emphasize that students are not expected to summarize what has already happened in Ryan's version of the story.

 Step 9: When students have finished their rough drafts, have them begin revising and editing their work.
 Remind them to check for word choice, sentence structure, subject/verb agreement, spelling, punctuation, and other elements appropriate for the level you're teaching.
 Students will then return to the beginning of the Story Builder picture they created and enter the text of their stories on screen and print the final version.
 Have each student hand in the draft with the final version.
 Display the stories and copies of the scenes from Esperanza Rising in your classroom.